karanacharya/MovieFandom/README.md

  All the data is loaded in real-time from The Movie Database(TMDb).

- Part of the Android Developer-1 Nanaodegree by Udacity co-created with Google.
+ Part of the Android Developer-1 Nanodegree by Udacity co-created with Google.